Wayne Chang: Facebook, ConnectU, and Winklevoss lawsuits

+Fabric

+At Fabric, Chang co-founded and developed a mobile development platform that included a modular, cross-platform development suite with unified SDKs for iOS, Android, JavaScript, and C++.
+Within two years, the platform scaled to 2 billion active devices and served 225,000 developers.

 Films

 Wicked Magic Productions

 In 2017, Wayne Chang teamed up with Paul English (co-founder Kayak, sold to Priceline for ~$2 billion) to start Wicked Magic Productions.
 Their first movie together is Dear Dictator, a film starring Katie Holmes, Michael Caine, Jason Biggs, Seth Green and Odeya Rush.

 Chasing Coral

 Chang is also an Associate Producer for award-winning climate change documentary Chasing Coral, which won an award at Sundance Film Festival in 2017.
 Netflix announced it had acquired the film at the festival and it is now a Netflix Original.
 It debuted on Netflix in July 2017.
 Movie review site Rotten Tomatoes gives it a 100% rating.

 Frame by Frame

 Prior to Chasing Coral, Chang is also an Associate Producer for award-winning documentary Frame by Frame.
 It premiered at SXSW in 2015 and subsequently went on to win many awards.
 The Hollywood Reporter called Frame by Frame "a work of profound immediacy, in sync with the photographers' commitment and hope" and BBC Culture proclaimed "the film features photographers passionate about telling stories of the true identity of Afghanistan – whether they are newsworthy or not."
 In 2016, Time, Inc acquired the documentary.
 It has a 92% rating on Rotten Tomatoes.